Signado vs Apollo

 See how signal detection and AI campaign generation work

-Without signal detection, outbound follows a predictable pattern.
-Export a list of 500 contacts from Apollo.
+Without warm-lead discovery, outbound follows a predictable pattern.
+Pull a list of 500 contacts from Apollo.
 Write a 3-step email sequence.
 Send on a Tuesday cadence.
-Get 8–12 replies.
-Most say "not the right time."
+Get 8-12 replies.
+Most say 'not the right time.'
 Repeat next month with a new list.

 The list is fine.
 The copy is fine.
 But 490 of those 500 contacts had no reason to care about your email that week.

 You stop emailing 500 people hoping 10 care.
-You email 30 people who gave you a verifiable reason to reach out this week.
+You email 30 people who showed public intent this week.
 The reply rate changes because the relevance changed.

 Don't email a ghost.

 Databases like Apollo decay by ~30% every year.
 People change jobs, companies pivot, and budgets freeze.
-Signado doesn't give you a static list.
-Signado only surfaces a company when a verified buying event is detected: a funding round, a leadership hire, an expansion announcement.
-No event, no alert.
+Signado doesn't hand you a stale list.
+Signado only surfaces a lead when they publicly commented on a post relevant to your market this week.

 Lead from Apollo added 6 months ago